SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 5. In the **HelloWorldApplicationCustomizer.ts** file, update the **IHelloWorldApplicationCustomizerProperties** interface to add specific properties for Header and Footer, as follows.

 	> [!NOTE]
-	> If your command set uses the ClientSideComponentProperties JSON input, it is deserialized into the `BaseExtension.properties` object.
+	> If your Command Set uses the ClientSideComponentProperties JSON input, it is deserialized into the `BaseExtension.properties` object.
 You can define an interface to describe it.

 	```ts
 		export interface IHelloWorldApplicationCustomizerProperties {